mrkmg/LeasePool/Readme.md

-﻿LeasePool - V0.2.0
+﻿LeasePool - V0.3.0

 A simple, configurable, thread-safe Object Pool.
-Provides a mechanism for constructing, validating, and disposing of objects on the fly, as well limiting the maximum number of total instaiated object and auto-disposal of stale objects.
+Provides a mechanism for constructing, validating, and disposing of objects on the fly, as well limiting the maximum number of total instantiated object and auto-disposal of stale objects.

 Adheres to netstandard2.1